anhvir/c205/README.md

 Then
 ----
 1. Implement Exercise 1.2: Edit, save, compile, and run **helloworld.c**.
 For that, follow the steps in **LMS** --> **Working with jEdit and gcc**
 1. Implement exercise 2.8.
-If you still don't have a copy of the textbook, you can click on
+If you still don't have a copy of the textbook, you can click on the link **Week2_exercises** above
 1. Implement exercise 2.4.
 A quick way is to use the skeleton e24.c by
    1. Click on **e24.c** above
    1. Copy the content of that **e24.c** and paste into your **jEdit** window
    1. Save as **H:/Projects/comp20005/Week2/e24.c**
    1. Complete and test your **e24.c**
 1. Follow the advise below

 The best way of using the material in this github site